swilcox/badash/badash-api/README.md

 To run locally, have a locally available `mongodb` instance on the default port or specify the connection parameters to a mongodb server by setting the `MONGODB_URI` environment variable.
 The default value is `mongodb://localhost:27017/badash`.

+> *Note:* the `python-jose` version is currently pinned to 1.4.0 which makes `pycrypto` the default backend and does not install `pycryptodome`.
+This makes running on AWS Lambda easier.

 Start the hug server via:

 `hug -f app.py`